 We arrived back at the lookout early the next morning, weaved our way down to the front platform and were greeted by more southern right whales than the previous afternoon and some distant humpback whales.
-As well as the spouts and bodies dotted across the across the water, there were now four or five pairs of mothers and calves right in front of the platform.
+As well as the spouts and bodies dotted across the water, there were now four or five pairs of mothers and calves right in front of the platform.
 It was magnificent.

 The mothers rolled onto their backs – giant fins and tails lifting from the water – trying to get some rest from their calves.
 Pairs grouped up as if they were having a whale play date and the calves swum around, over and under the adults.
 Calves were breaching – lifting themselves out of the water and splashing back down.
 Signs explained that one reason they did this was for the sheer exhilaration.
 Well, it was pretty exhilarating to watch.